nourAhmed123/ES6/README.md

 Note:

- .PDF File is Attached to know Exactly what Every Question wants
+ - PDF File is Attached to know Exactly what Every Question wants
 - Open The Console To see the functionality of each task